-The Stealth 600 Gen 2 has been given a similar design change like the new Stealth 700.
-The headset has 15 hours of battery life, a flip-up mic, new headband and hinge design and 50mm speakers.
+The Stealth 600 Gen 2 has been given a similar design change to the new Stealth 700.
+The headset has 15 hours of battery life, a flip-up mic, a new headband and hinge design and 50mm, speakers.

 Both the Stealth 700 and 600 Gen 2 headsets use USB-C for charging and have Xbox Wireless to connect to your console.

 The Arctis 1 Wireless is essentially a wire-free version of their existing Arctis 1 headset.